 What are the coronary arteries?

 Even though the heart is full of blood, the blood being pumped through doesn’t supply oxygen to the muscles of the heart.
-They need their own supply of blood, and they get it from the coronary arteries, which wind around the outside of the heart.
+The heart muscles need their own supply of blood, and they get it from the coronary arteries, which wind around the outside of the heart.

-If the coronary arteries become narrow, then the supply of blood to your heart muscles can slow down.
-If your heart muscles don’t get enough blood, then you can get problems like angina, heart failure and a heart attack.
+If the coronary arteries become narrow, then the supply of blood to the heart muscles can slow down.
+If the heart muscles don’t get enough blood, it can cause problems like angina, heart failure and a heart attack.

 What is a coronary angiogram?

 A coronary angiogram is an x-ray during which a doctor injects radioactive dye into the coronary arteries.
 The dye shows up on an x-ray screen.
 It is also known as cardiac catheterisation or coronary angiography.

 Your doctor may recommend a coronary angiogram if you have symptoms that suggest you aren’t getting enough blood to your heart, such as chest pain or a heart attack.

 You might also have a coronary angiogram if you have a congenital heart defect, if you have had a significant injury to your chest or if you have problems with blood vessels elsewhere in your body.

 Before your appointment, prepare a list of questions to ask your surgeon, radiologist or cardiologist.